SLURM

 sbatch simple.slurm

-This job (called just_a_test ) requests 1 compute node, 1 task (by default, SLURM will assign 1 CPU core per task), 1 GB of RAM per CPU core, and 15 minutes of wall time (the time required for the job to complete).
+This job (called just_a_test ) requests 1 compute node, 1 task (by default, SLURM will assign 1 physical CPU core per task), 1 GB of RAM per CPU core, and 15 minutes of wall time (the time required for the job to complete).
 Note that these are the defaults for any job, but it is good practice to include these lines in a SLURM script in case you need to request additional resources.

 Optionally, any #SBATCH line may be replaced with an equivalent command-line option.
 For instance, the #SBATCH --ntasks=1 line could be removed and a user could specify this option from the command line using: